Educational Programs

 It breaks down school sustainability into clear actions (‘metrics’), such as Minimizing Waste, Reducing Greenhouse Gas Emissions, and supporting Sustainable Transportation options.

-However, research shows it’s not enough for a school to simply reduce its environmental impact.
+However, research shows it’s not enough for a school to simply reduce its environmental impact in its Physical Place (buildings & grounds).

 How sustainable is our school now?